 In 1949, the Soviet Union built a nuclear test site in the middle of the vast and remote Kazakh steppe.

-They named it Semipalatinsk-21 – popularly known as The Polygon – the facilities of which stretch across more than 18,000km2, and where 456 nuclear tests were conducted from 1949 to 1989, including the detonation of the atomic bomb.
+They named it Semipalatinsk-21—popularly known as The Polygon—an area of more than 18,000 km² where 456 nuclear tests were carried out between 1949 and 1989, including the detonation of an atomic bomb.

-We’ll put on our anti-radiation gear and visit a crater produced by the detonation of a hydrogen nuclear bomb, among many other crumbling Soviet facilities.
+We’ll put on our anti-radiation gear and visit a crater created by the detonation of a hydrogen bomb, along with many other crumbling Soviet facilities.

 In the evening, we’ll drive to Kurchatov.